-INTERNATIONAL WOMEN IN ENGINEERING DAY 2021 – ‘EVERYDAY HEROES’
+INTERNATIONAL WOMEN IN ENGINEERING DAY 2021 – ‘EVERYDAY HEROES’ Part One

 We are a specialist engineering, supply chain and technical sales recruitment agency and the team here at White Label is truly dedicated to these industries.
 Supporting our clients and understanding their sectors inside out is an integral part of what we do.